-With the exception of AUTO2, AUTO3 and AUTO4, our other product candidates are still in the preclinical development stage, and the risk of failure of preclinical programs is high.
+Our product candidates AUTO5, AUTO7 and all of our next generation product candidates are still in the preclinical development stage, and the risk of failure of preclinical programs is high.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies to obtain regulatory clearance to initiate human clinical trials, including based on INDs in the United States and clinical trial applications, or CTAs, in Europe.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA, the EMA or other regulatory authorities will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
 As a result, we cannot be sure that we will be able to submit INDs or similar applications for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or similar applications will result in the FDA, the EMA or other regulatory authorities allowing clinical trials to begin.